ZakAuMiel/ZakAuMiel/README.md

-Hey, I'm Zak.
-A 3rd year student at Epitech.
+Hey, I'm Zak. student at Epitech.

 I'm passionate about front-end development, design, UI/UX and 3D.
 I'm currently playing with frameworks like AnimeJs, Framer-Motion, Three-fiber.js and I'm currently working with React